 The first step in setting up and communicating with your data logger is to configure your connection.
 Communications peripherals, data loggers, and software must all be configured for communications.
-Additional information is found in your specific peripheral manual, and the data logger support software manual and help.

 The default settings for the data logger allow it to communicate with a computer via USB, RS-232, or Ethernet (on CR310 models).
 For other communications methods or more complex applications, some settings may need adjustment.
 Settings can be changed through Device Configuration Utility or through data logger support software.